ben-manes/gradle-versions-plugin/README.md

 The convention plugin's own build must have the plugin on its classpath, e.g. as an `implementation("io.github.ben-manes:gradle-versions-plugin:$version")` dependency in `buildSrc/build.gradle.kts`.

+Unlike the grandfathered main plugin, the contributor plugin has no `com.github.ben-manes` id: it is only available as `io.github.ben-manes.versions.contributor`.

 The contributor plugin registers only the producer that feeds the aggregate report, so `dependencyUpdates` remains a single task in the root project.
 The main plugin is a superset of